pradeep-kr-nayak/test/README.md

 # run yarn in root directory

-# to run the local server yarn run build
+# to run the local server yarn run dev

+# go to localhost:5173